-Equilibrium pursuits of natural processes are subtle most of the time.
-The subtlety lets us feel that everything is guaranteed that nature has to offer.
-But when nature’s actions become disruptive and destructive we look at nature in awe and realize the enormity of its power.
+Equilibrium pursuits of Natural processes are subtle most of the time.
+The subtlety lets us feel that everything is guaranteed that Nature has to offer.
+But when Nature’s actions become disruptive and destructive we look at it in awe and realize the enormity of its power.
 Nature’s forces – the powers of earthquakes, volcanoes, tsunamis, floods, landslides, hurricanes, and storm surges are no match to our limited power – in our scale of thinking and doing things.

 In simple considerations, all physical actions are described in terms of four inter-related parameters - energy, force, work and power.
 Energy is the ability to do something.
 We all have different physical energy depending on our health, body structure, strength and acquired skill level.
 Similar can be said about our mental energy which again depends on on mental health, education, caliber and experience.
 When given to work, we all perform differently depending on this potential energy.